suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-2.md

 The luggage analogy made PCA click faster than I expected - compressing without losing what matters.
 The scatter plot of PC1 vs PC2 was the best part, seeing students actually cluster by similarity.
 Explained variance ratio needs a bit more practice to interpret confidently.
 Want to check if my own dataset has enough correlated numeric features to justify using PCA.

 ---

+# Day 08 - Handling Imbalanced Data

+**Date:** 07/07/2026 <br>
+**Week:** 2 · Foundational Course <br>
+**Session Focus:** Resampling Techniques for Class Imbalance

+---

+### Session Summary
+This session introduced **Imbalanced Data** — when one class has far more samples than another.
+Such imbalance causes models to favor the majority class, leading to poor performance on the minority class and misleading accuracy.
+Example: In fraud detection or rare disease diagnosis, the minority class is the most critical, yet often overlooked.

+On the student dataset, out of 490 students, ~35% were *Placed* and ~75% were *Not Placed*, confirming imbalance.
+Multiple resampling techniques were demonstrated to address this issue.

+**Trainer's Notes (Colab):** Day 08 Notes

+---

+### Why Imbalanced Data is a Problem
+- Models get biased toward the majority class.
+- Minority class instances may be treated as noise.
+- Accuracy becomes misleading (e.g., always predicting "Not Fraud" still gives 99% accuracy).
+- Skewed decision boundaries → poor generalization on minority class.

+---

+### Checking the Imbalance
+- Used **value counts** and **countplot** to measure imbalance.
+- Confirmed minority class (Placed) was significantly underrepresented.

+---

+### Train-Test Split
+- Important to split before resampling.
+- Used **stratify option** to preserve class ratios in both train and test sets.

+---

+### Resampling Techniques

+Resampling methods are strategies to balance datasets where one class dominates.
+Each technique has its own strengths, weaknesses, and ideal use cases.

+---

+#### 1. Random Oversampling
+- **How it works:** Duplicates minority class samples (with replacement) until both classes have equal counts.
+- **Advantages:**
+  - Very simple to implement.
+  - Ensures the minority class is represented equally.
+- **Disadvantages:**
+  - Creates exact duplicates, which can cause the model to memorize rather than generalize.
+  - Risk of **overfitting** to repeated minority examples.
+- **Use Case Example:** In a loan default dataset, existing defaulter records are copied multiple times until their count matches non‑defaulters.

+---

+#### 2. Random Undersampling
+- **How it works:** Removes majority class samples at random until both classes are balanced.
+- **Advantages:**
+  - Avoids duplication and reduces dataset size.
+  - Faster training since fewer samples remain.
+- **Disadvantages:**
+  - Discards potentially useful majority data.
+  - Can lead to loss of important patterns.
+- **Use Case Example:** In defect detection, where good products vastly outnumber defective ones, undersampling removes excess “good product” records.

+---

+#### 3. SMOTE (Synthetic Minority Oversampling Technique)
+- **How it works:** Creates synthetic minority samples by interpolating between existing minority points and their nearest neighbors.
+- **Advantages:**
+  - Produces more diverse minority samples.
+  - Reduces overfitting compared to simple duplication.
+- **Disadvantages:**
+  - Can generate unrealistic samples if minority data is sparse.
+  - May blur class boundaries if not carefully applied.
+- **Use Case Example:** In rare disease diagnosis, SMOTE generates synthetic patient records that resemble realistic variations.

+---

+#### 4. Tomek Links
+- **How it works:** Identifies pairs of nearest‑neighbor points from different classes (called Tomek links) and removes the majority class point.
+- **Advantages:**
+  - Cleans overlapping regions between classes.
+  - Sharpens decision boundaries.
+- **Disadvantages:**
+  - Does not balance classes by itself; usually combined with other methods.
+- **Use Case Example:** In spam filtering, Tomek Links remove borderline legitimate emails that closely resemble spam.

+---

+#### 5. ADASYN (Adaptive Synthetic Sampling)
+- **How it works:** Builds on SMOTE but focuses on generating synthetic samples near the decision boundary, especially for minority points that are harder to classify.
+- **Advantages:**
+  - Targets the most challenging regions for classification.
+  - Improves model robustness on difficult cases.
+- **Disadvantages:**
+  - Can introduce noise if boundary regions are not well defined.
+  - More computationally intensive than SMOTE.
+- **Use Case Example:** In fraud detection, ADASYN generates synthetic fraud transactions that closely resemble genuine ones, making the model better at catching subtle fraud.

+---

+#### 6. SMOTETomek (Combined Approach)
+- **How it works:** First applies SMOTE to generate synthetic minority samples, then uses Tomek Links to remove overlapping or noisy majority points.
+- **Advantages:**
+  - Balances classes while cleaning boundaries.
+  - Combines strengths of oversampling and boundary refinement.
+- **Disadvantages:**
+  - More complex to implement.
+  - May require careful parameter tuning.
+- **Use Case Example:** In loan default prediction, SMOTETomek generates synthetic default cases and removes ambiguous overlaps, resulting in a cleaner dataset for risk modeling.

+---

+### Summary
+- **Oversampling** → Adds minority samples (risk: overfitting).
+- **Undersampling** → Removes majority samples (risk: information loss).
+- **SMOTE/ADASYN** → Generate synthetic samples (better generalization).
+- **Tomek Links** → Clean overlapping boundaries.
+- **SMOTETomek** → Hybrid approach for balance + boundary clarity.

+---

+### Key Learnings
+- Imbalanced data is common in real-world problems.
+- Accuracy alone is not reliable for imbalanced datasets.
+- Resampling techniques (oversampling, undersampling, SMOTE, ADASYN, Tomek Links) help balance classes.
+- Always split train/test before resampling to keep evaluation realistic.

+---

+### Reflection
+This session highlighted why imbalance is dangerous and how naive accuracy can be misleading.
+Techniques like SMOTE and ADASYN felt powerful because they create synthetic variety rather than just duplicating data.
+Next step: apply these methods to my minor project dataset to ensure fair model performance.

+ ---

 [Back to Diary Home](README.md)